Skip to the main content

 • Strength Required Lift up to 10 kg

-Acupuncturists work in offices and treatment clinics and may spend a lot of time on their feet.
+Acupuncturists work in treatment clinics and may spend a lot of time on their feet.
 For their clients’ convenience, they may work some evenings or weekends.

 Acupuncturists often handle items that weigh up to 10 kilograms.
 They may need to lift or help move patients (for example, from wheelchair to treatment table).
-They must follow strict needle hygiene and safe handling and disposal practices.
+They must follow strict needle hygiene and practices for safe handling and disposal.
 Working with biohazards (such as blood) is likely.

 Interests & Abilities